curl/curl/docs/TheArtOfHttpScripting.md

 ## Forms explained

- Forms are the general way a website can present a HTML page with fields for the user to enter data in, and then press some kind of 'OK' or 'Submit' button to get that data sent to the server.
+ Forms are the general way a website can present an HTML page with fields for the user to enter data in, and then press some kind of 'OK' or 'Submit' button to get that data sent to the server.
 The server then typically uses the posted data to decide how to act.
 Like using the entered words to search